By Amruta Kulkarni, CYT 500

 How To Teach Yoga

-Learning how to start teaching yoga classes can be fun and lead to a healthy way of life.
-By becoming a teacher you can practice yoga while simultaneously training others to reach their own potential.
-Before renting space for a yoga studio, there are a few tips when it comes to making yoga a deeper part of your lifestyle.
-There are many different ways to start teaching yoga, but some can be more expensive than others.
-By deciding what type of yoga you wish to teach, you can narrow your training to fit the needs of your specific practice.
-Teacher trainings can be held in remote locations that require travel or they can be done online.
+Learning how to start teaching Yoga classes can be fun and lead to a healthy way of life.
+By becoming a teacher, you can practice yoga while simultaneously training others to reach their potential.
+Before renting a studio space, there are a few tips for making Yoga a deeper part of your lifestyle.
+There are many different ways to start teaching Yoga, but some can be more expensive than others.
+By deciding what type of Yoga you wish to teach, you can narrow your training to fit the needs of your specific practice.
+Teacher training can be held in remote locations that require travel, or it can be done online.
 Knowing how much you’re willing and capable of spending or traveling is the first step to any business.

 The Art of Yoga Instruction

 The right instructor is often more important than the training location.
 International training sessions can help you understand yoga’s overall atmosphere and culture, but the class instruction is crucial.
 When choosing the right type of instruction, class size does matter.
 Many Yoga teacher training sessions have an hourly requirement that must be fulfilled before completion.
 A smaller class can make sessions easier in the long run.
 Depending on the type of training and instruction, classes can range from an intimate setting where only a handful of people train together to thirty or forty people per class.

 Some schools provide a certificate of participation.
 I went to one that gave me no certificate before I became certified.
 Not all training programs are certified.
 Even programs that are certified can have vastly different requirements.
 Suppose a teacher program is certified by a competent school.
 In that case, the framework consists of a minimum of 200 hours of study and provides you with information about how to continue your education as you continue to teach.